Music at sporting events: Association of songs with sporting events

 Certain songs have historically been associated with particular sporting events.
 Fans of the home team at collegiate athletic events may serenade the losing visitors with a song recorded by Steam, titled "Na Na Hey Hey Kiss Him Goodbye", with its familiar refrain, "na na, na na na na, hey, hey, hey, goodbye."

 Queen's standards '"We Will Rock You" and "We Are the Champions" have also become common fare at sporting events, as have Five Stone's "Make Noise", Gary Glitter's "Rock and Roll Part 2", and Zombie Nation's "Kernkraft 400".
 Most collegiate sports are accompanied by a band that plays brass and drum instrumental music designed to accentuate the experience.

+American football

+Many college football teams have marching bands that play during the game and march on the field at halftime.

+Currently two NFL teams have marching bands: